If you’re applying to McMaster Health Sciences (BHSc), or you’re simply interested in learning more about the program, this guide is for you.

 Usually, when you enter university you are taking classes with hundreds of other students, and then class sizes decrease in your third and fourth year.

-Sitting in classes for two-three hours is often ineffective because we cannot pay attention and retain information for that long.
+Sitting in classes for 2-3 hours is often ineffective because we cannot pay attention and retain information for that long.

 This method of learning teaches time management, problem solving, and critical thinking, while effectively applying what you have learned.